Clifton Hampden Bridge: Present structure

 The driving force behind the building of the bridge was Henry Hucks Gibbs, a banker, businessman and Governor of the Bank of England.
 Gibbs inherited the Lord of the Manor of Clifton Hampden on the death of his father in 1842 and devoted time and money to modernising the estate.
 He built new estate cottages, a new manor house, renovated and restored the Church of St Michael and All Angels as well as building the bridge.

 In 1861 Gibbs purchased the ferry rights from Exeter College and applied for permission to build a bridge.
-This was granted in an Act of Parliament of 23 June 1864 stating the "local and public advantage" of linking Clifton Hampden with the Parish of Long Wittenham and granting the right to levy a toll.
+This was granted in an act of Parliament, the Clifton Hampden Bridge Act 1864 (27 & 28 Vict. c. xliv) of 23 June 1864, stating the "local and public advantage" of linking Clifton Hampden with the Parish of Long Wittenham and granting the right to levy a toll.
 Gibbs selected George Gilbert Scott as the architect for all his improvements and a popular story, possibly apocryphal, tells how Scott drew the initial design for the bridge on his starched shirt-cuff over dinner with Gibbs.

 The bridge was built of red brick supplied from a kiln that Gibbs had built on Clifton Heath to service his other modernisations.
 Scott's design has six gothic arches with spans from 24 ft to 34 ft.
 The five brick piers have triangular cutwaters which extend upwards to provide pedestrian refuges.
 The total cost of the construction was £3,617 (equivalent to £ today) which was met by Gibbs, the unusually low tolls being levied only to meet the cost of ongoing maintenance.
 The bridge opened in 1867 with its builder, Richard Casey, as toll keeper.